cdjq/DFRobot_GR10_30/README.md

   /**
    * @fn setHovrTimer
-   * @brief Set hover time that can trigger the gesture
+   * @brief Set how long your hand should hover to trigger the gesture
    * @param timer
    * @n     timer 1-200  10ms-2s  default is 60 600ms
    * @return NONE